Scalable Pattern Matching in Metadata Graphs via Constraint Checking

-\textit{Path Constraints (PC).} If the template $\cG_0$ has two or more vertices with the same label three or more hops away from each other, then structures in $\cG$ that survive LCC, yet contain no match, are possible (Fig.~\ref{fig:counter_example_0012}, Template (b)).
+\textit{Path Constraints (PC).} If the template $\cG_0$ has two or more vertices with the same label that are three or more hops away from each other, then structures in $\cG$ that survive LCC, yet contain no match, are possible (Fig.~\ref{fig:counter_example_0012}, Template (b)).
 Thus, for every vertex pair with the same label in $\cG_0$, we directly check the existence of a path of the correct length and label sequence for prospective matching vertices in $\cG^*$.
-Opposite to cycle checking, after a fixed number of steps, a token must be received by a vertex {\em different} from the initiating vertex but with an identical label.
+Opposite to cycle checking, after a fixed number of steps, a token must be received by a vertex {\em different} from the token initiating vertex but with an identical label. \\

-\textit{TDS Constraints.} These are partial (for further pruning and performance optimization similar to path- and cycle-constraints) or complete (i.e., including all edges of the template) (for correctness) walks on the template.
+\textit{TDS Constraints.} These are partial (for further pruning and performance optimization similar to path- and cycle-constraints) or complete (i.e., including all edges of the template) walks on the template (required to ensure correctness).
 The token \emph{walks} the constraint in the background graph and verifies that each vertex visited meets its neighborhood constraints (Remark~\ref{rem:tds}).
 In a distributed memory setting, this is done by maintaining a history of the walk and checking that previously visited vertices are revisited as expected.
-Complete-walk TDS constraints are crucial to guarantee zero false positives for templates that are \emph{non-edge-monocyclic} or have repeated labels (Fig.~\ref{fig:counter_example_0012}, Template (b) and (c)).
+TDS constraints are crucial to guarantee zero false positives for templates that are \emph{non-edge-monocyclic} or have repeated labels (Fig.~\ref{fig:counter_example_0012}, Template (b) and (c)).
 Next, we describe how these three types of non-local-constraints are generated.